SHA152/starsandrights/memory-bank/activeContext.md

   - Added staggered animations for related content groups
   - Enhanced interactive elements with hover and click animations
   - Improved flashcard animations with better timing and visual feedback
+- Made significant UI improvements:
+  - Implemented a fixed header that stays at the top of the page when scrolling
+  - Modified content boxes in Test Structure and N-400 Guide pages to take full width on desktop screens
+  - Added ScrollReveal components to Study, English, and About Creator pages for consistent animations
+  - Updated the color scheme to use official American flag colors (blue: #3C3B6E, red: #B22234, white: #FFFFFF)

 ## Testing Results